-Liv Factory Racing athlete Kaysee Armstrong has won Rebecca’s Private Idaho gravel stage race two years and also races mountain bike stage races, pro-level XC, cyclocross, and enduro mountain bike races.
+Liv Factory Racing athlete Kaysee Armstrong has won Rebecca’s Private Idaho gravel stage race twice and also races mountain bike stage races, pro-level XC, cyclocross, and enduro mountain bike races.
 According to Kaysee, “Gravel is for everyone.
 Whether you’re a world tour road racer, pro mountain biker, or an amateur rider.
 My favorite thing about gravel is it brings all riders together and gives us a collective outlet for exploring and adventure.
 Gravel takes the pressure away and riders return to the love of pedaling and being with like-minded people.
 Gravel racing is truly for everyone that loves spending time exploring on their bike."

 5 Reasons Gravel Racing is Awesome

 Fewer Cars.
 One of the biggest complaints of cyclists who ride on the road, or those that choose not to ride on the road, is the danger of encountering a distracted motorist.
 Gravel and dirt roads inherently have less traffic, and when you do see a car, they are likely going much slower than on paved roads.
 When you aren’t worried for your safety while training, you can just sit back and enjoy the ride.

 Beginner-Friendly.
 Gravel racing is popular with all levels of cyclists.
 Whether you are looking to vie for the pro podium, or your goal is to finish a new distance, there is something for everyone at these events.
 Many people sign up for gravel events solely for the experience of riding with friends in an amazing location.
 Not only that, but many events offer different length options.
 So, instead of signing up for the grueling 200-mile option, you can opt for a much more enjoyable 40 miles on scenic gravel roads.